 The insured generally has the benefit of having more information about their own risk than the insurance carrier.
 Parametric insurance policies remove this information imbalance and give the insurer a better understanding of the underlying risk exposure.
 Both parties are privy to the same relevant data about the chances of an event happening.

 That's the reason why parametric insurance is becoming an appealing option to non-insurance capital providers because there no need for them to analyze the risk in their clients or their assets.

-Also, one of the major benefits for insurers is that every parametric policy offers fixed liabilities.
+Also, one of the major benefits for insurers is that every parametric solution offers fixed liabilities.
 As a result, insurance providers can calculate the total amount of liability with a high level of certainty.
 This is especially important for low-frequency but severe events.